 Relating EPS to Return on Equity

-EPS is closely tied to return on equity (ROE), a key measure of capital efficiency.
-A higher ROE indicates that a company is effectively using shareholders’ capital to generate profits.
-For instance, if a company reports an EPS of $5 and has a ROE of 15%, it suggests strong capital efficiency and profitable operations.
+EPS, a measure of overall profitability, closely relates to return on equity (ROE), a measure of capital efficiency.
+A bigger ROE demonstrates a company’s effectiveness in using the shareholders’ capital to generate profits.
+If a company announces an EPS of $5 and a ROE of 15%, then it is indeed competent with its capital and is earning quite well.

 Using EPS Metrics in Your Investment Strategy